 Shanghai has emerged as one of the most popular travel destinations worldwide.
-Shanghai is constantly improving the travel infrastructure and facilities to ensure tourists exceptional and memorable experience, and many choose to return.
+Shanghai is constantly improving its travel infrastructure and facilities to ensure tourists an exceptional and memorable experience, and many choose to return.

-Although Shanghai is a very busy city with heavy traffic, the old part of the city has a lot of quiet streets which you may bike around to have a look at old Shanghai.
-See our Shanghai biking guide.
+Although Shanghai is a very busy city with heavy traffic, the old part of the city has a lot of ancient and quiet streets, which you may walk or bike around to have a look at old Shanghai.
+See our Shanghai walking routes and biking guide.

 Shanghai is a world famous destination with classic gardens, colonial architecture, tall skyscrapers, tranquil water towns, museums, etc.